Part I

 In other words, the more you practice embodying a new trait, the more it becomes part of you, and the easier it becomes to practice.

-She called it “setting boundaries” when she went silent for days.
-He called it “radical honesty” when he cataloged her flaws.
-They were both reframing avoidance as virtue—the Magician’s power turned against integration, weaponizing spiritual language to bypass repair.
+One called it “setting boundaries” when they went silent for days.
+Another called it “radical honesty” when they listed the other’s flaws.
+Both were reframing avoidance as virtue—the Magician’s power turned against integration, weaponizing spiritual language to bypass repair.

 On this path, to walk inside the Entangled Firmament is to know each step carries both the fire of intention and the shadow of impact.
 Our choices about power (guided or distorted by our level of integration) land in the lives around us.
 That calls for care.

-We name that care the Boundary Imperative: the ongoing practice of tending clear, compassionate edges so power, accountability, and consent stay braided together.
+We name that care the Boundary Imperative: the ongoing practice of tending clear, compassionate edges so power, consent, and repair stay braided together.

 Let the Victimhood Vortex—those looping stories of “nothing ever changes” or “everyone always does this to me”—serve as the warning flare that signals when those edges are collapsing into blame or avoidance.